Rublon/rublon-sdk-java/README.md

 	);

 ### Verify Configuration
-The `Rublon.init()` method verifies the validity of the configuration.
+The `Rublon.checkApplication()` method verifies the validity of the configuration.
 Your application should call this method every time you change or save the configuration.
 A configuration change can be, for example, changing the systemToken or secretKey.

 <table>
-	<caption><code>Rublon.init()</code> method arguments</caption>
+	<caption><code>Rublon.checkApplication()</code> method arguments</caption>
 	<thead><tr>
 		<th>Name</th>
 		<th>Type</th>